 A hunted man breaks into the castle at Oberwald to kill the Queen, but faints before doing so.
 He is Sebastian, the splitting image of the King who was assassinated on his wedding day.
 The Queen discovers that Sebastian once wrote a subversive poem that she liked, even though it was attacking her.
 The Queen dares Sebastian to kill her, otherwise she vows to kill him.
-Written by

 "If you don't kill me, I'll kill you."
 [Video Australia]

 Did You Know?

 One of the first major international feature films to be shot on video, a controversial decision at the time of its release.
 See more